medvedevgroup/BubbZ/README.md

 Output description
 ==================
-The output directory will contain a GFF file with coordinates of the locally-collinear blocks.
+The output directory will contain a GFF file called "blocks_coords.gff" with coordinates of the locally-collinear blocks.
 Lines that have identical id fields correspond to different copies of the same block.
-The file name is "blocks_coords.gff"

 Parameters affecting accuracy
 =============================